August 26, 2013 | Posted By: Hoyer Law Group, PLLC

 Privileged documents.
 Communications between a client and his lawyers are considered privileged.
 That means those communications are confidential and cannot be used as evidence.
 (There are some exceptions to this privilege, such as when the privileged communications are used in furtherance of committing a crime or perpetrating a fraud.)
 If the employer asks a lawyer for legal advice, or if the lawyer provides legal advice to the employer, those communications are privileged.
 Even if a whistleblower has access to privileged communications in the regular course of his job, the whistleblower generally should not disclose those privileged communications to his lawyer or to the government.
 Such a disclosure could torpedo the whistleblower’s case.

 Documents and evidence accessed without authority.
-Many times whistleblowers, by virtue of their position within a company, have the means to access all sorts of information even though the information is not generally available to them or used by them in the normal course of their job.
-Rooting around in files or databases that are outside the scope of the employee’s ordinary duties can lead to problems for the whistleblower and possibly hurt his case.
+Often, whistleblowers, by virtue of their position within a company, have the means to access all sorts of information, even though it is not generally available to or used by them in the normal course of their job.
+Rooting around in files or databases outside the scope of the employee’s ordinary duties can lead to problems for the whistleblower and may hurt their case.

 Random documents and evidence.
 A whistleblower is not doing himself any favors by downloading or copying massive amounts of data or documents that have nothing to do with the fraud.
-The government wants quality, not quantity, and won’t be impressed simply because a whistleblower shows he is capable of accessing the employer’s databases or document files.
+The government wants quality, not quantity, and won’t be impressed simply because a whistleblower shows he can access the employer’s databases or document files.

 Whistleblowers should talk to an experienced qui tam lawyer before recording anything or the whistleblower runs a risk of ruining his potential case by illegally obtaining evidence, not to mention the risk of committing a crime.
-In some qui tam cases, the government will “wire” a whistleblower who is still employed by the defendant in order to capture spoken evidence of the fraud.
+In some qui tam cases, the government will “wire” a whistleblower who the defendant still employs to capture spoken evidence of the fraud.
 But that is completely different—the government can do certain things that Joe Citizen cannot.
-The Reporters Committee for the Freedom of the Press has a helpful overview of the various laws in this area at their website.
+The Reporters Committee for Freedom of the Press has a helpful overview of the various laws in this area on its website.

 Gathering workplace evidence is an important part of successfully prosecuting a qui tam lawsuit, but it is also a potential minefield for whistleblowers.
 Anyone who suspects that their employer is committing fraud against the government should promptly seek the advice of a lawyer experienced in qui tam litigation under the False Claims Act before taking any steps that could compromise their case and lead to legal troubles.

-If you believe you have information regarding fraud against the government and are considering bring a False Claims Act case, please contact James Hoyer for an evaluation of your claims.
-Click here for more information about the firm and to submit your information electronically, or you may contact our office at 813-397-2300.
+If you believe you have information regarding fraud against the government and are considering bringing a False Claims Act case, please contact Hoyer Law Group for an evaluation of your claims.